Member | Established: 1945 | Member

 Status of Fulfillment by SMO

-The CNOEC has been developing and implementing quality control of its members since 1983.
-This system is fully integrated into the French law since the supervision of the profession by the OEC is provided for in Ordinance 45-2138 of 19 September 1945 and the principles and procedures of the quality control system set up by the CNOEC are included in the 1986 Decree (included in Decree 2012-432) and in the Order approving the Internal Rules of the OEC.
+The Conseil national de l’Ordre des experts-comptables (CNOEC) has been developing and implementing quality control arrangements for its members since 1983.
+This system is fully integrated into French law, with the supervision of the profession provided for in Ordinance No. 45-2138 of 19 September 1945 and the principles and procedures of the quality control system reflected in Decree No. 2012-432 and the Order approving the Internal Rules of the Ordre des experts-comptables.

 Current Status: Sustain